eitansuez/scenarios-envoy/istio/init/init.md

 <br>
-This playground has Istio installed on Kubernetes
+This scenario explores Istio routing and load-balancing.